sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 ### What if the feedback is [a possible exception]?

 There are no exceptions to the above process!
-Please do post all ARR-impactingproduct feedback in Salesforce – **this includes feedback that you feel might be: minor, not worth surfacing, too harsh, just a personal opinion, or from you rather than a customer**.
+Please do post all ARR-impacting product feedback in Salesforce – **this includes feedback that you feel might be: minor, not worth surfacing, too harsh, just a personal opinion, or from you rather than a customer**.
 All feedback helps us make Sourcegraph the best product possible.

 ## If you are uncomfortable posting the feedback